CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 Now, try running `cargo unit-test` and see if your code works as planned.
 If it fails, try `RUST_BACKTRACE=1 cargo unit-test` to get a full stack trace.
 Now, isn't that nicer than trying to test Solidity contracts?

 [See solution here](./edit-escrow-hints#test-steal)

 ### Checking Gas Usage

 You can port the existing test to an integration test to ensure the compiled code also works.
-The integration tests can also use feature flags to test gas metering with singlepass, you need to instrument the code to only run with metering enabled, and run this with rust nightly.
+The integration tests can also use feature flags to test gas metering with the "singlepass" backend, you need to instrument the code to only run with metering enabled, and run this with rust nightly.

 Both of these cases will be explained in detail in a future tutorial.
-But I can promise you, any gas costs for computation will be negligable compared to the costs for reading/writing storage (including moving tokens).
+But I can promise you, any gas costs for computation will be negligible compared to the costs for reading/writing storage (including moving tokens).

 ## Compiling for Production